cyanzhong/jsbox-docs/docs/en/home-widget/timeline.md

 ## render

-When the system wants to display an entry

 Upon reaching the time specified in each entry, the system will call the above `render` function, where our code returns a JSON data to describe the view.

 ```js